 - 1> Press Clear to clear the programmer. - 2> Select the fixtures for which you want to store palette values. - 3> Using the attribute buttons and wheels, set the attributes you want in the palette entry.
-You can store any or all attributes of a fixture in each palette entry. - 4> Press the Palette button, then [Record Palette].
+You can store any or all attributes of a fixture in each palette entry. - 4> Press the Record Palette button..
 Using Quick Record (see next section) you can skip this step. - 5> Set the palette Mask this sets which attributes will be recorded in the palette.
-Select attributes using the Attribute Bank buttons - anything lit up will be saved.
-[Set Mask] and [Record by] softkeys also control the Mask (see below). - 6> Press an unused Palette button to store the palette (available buttons will flash).
+Select attributes using the Attribute Bank buttons anything lit up will be saved.
+[Set Mask] and [Record by] softkeys also control the Mask (see below). - 6> Press an unused Palette button (either the grey preset buttons, or on the Touch Wing) to store the palette (available buttons will flash).
 Or enter a palette number and press [Store] - The console will automatically set the palette as Global, Shared or Normal (by checking if the values to be stored are the same across all fixtures of the same type).
 You can override the setting by pressing softkey C. See below for more details of how this automatic choice works. - [Set Mask] allows you to specify which attribute groups will be included in the palette.
-You can also use the grey Attribute Bank buttons on the right hand edge of the console to set the mask.

-An attribute group is included when the softkey is inverted (like the Colour group in the picture) and when the LED is lit on the Attribute Bank button.
-If you use Quick Record (see next section) the mask is automatically set by the workspace window you save the palette in - Positions only includes P, Colours only C and Beams includes IGBES.
-If you use the Record Palette button then you need to set the mask manually.

-• Press the Attribute Options button to toggle each mask group between Include and Exclude.
+You can also use the grey Attribute Bank buttons on the right hand edge of the console to set the mask - An attribute group is included when the softkey is inverted (like the Colour group in the picture) and when the LED is lit on the Attribute Bank button.
+If you use Quick Record (see next section) the mask is automatically set if you save the palette in a workspace window Positions only includes P, Colours only C and Beams includes IGBES.
+If you use the Record Palette button then you need to set the mask manually. - Press the Attribute Options button to toggle each mask group between Include and Exclude.

-- [Record By...] allows you to control how the mask is used when saving the palette.
-The options are: [Channel in programmer] records only channels which are in the programmer (ones which you have changed) [Group in programmer] records all channels in any attribute group which has one or more channels in the programmer.
+[Record By...] allows you to control how the mask is used when saving the palette.
+The options are: [Channel in programmer] records only channels which are in

+[Channel in programmer] records only channels which are in the programmer (ones which you have changed) [Group in programmer] records all channels in any attribute group which has one or more channels in the programmer.
 For example if Cyan is in the programmer, all colour channel settings will be recorded even if not in the programmer.
-[Group in mask] records everything included by the mask set on the attribute buttons [Mixed] records by attribute group for Position and Colour but by channel for all other controls. - The console will automatically create a legend for your palette (unless the User Setting [Auto Legend] is set to Off).
+[Group in mask] records everything included by the mask set on the attribute buttons

+[Mixed] records by attribute group for Position and Colour but by channel for all other controls.

+• The console will automatically create a legend for your palette (unless the User Setting [Auto Legend] is set to Off).
 For colour palettes a coloured icon is used to show the selected colour.
 If the palette contains fixtures set to different colours, a coloured bar will be shown for each.
 For CITP (media server) palettes, the media thumbnail will be used.
 For other attributes the last adjusted function value will be used for the legend, except for pan and tilt which will use a default legend.